Faq's

 Local honey hunters are another integral part of our network.
 These skilled individuals possess a unique expertise in the art of honey hunting, a practice that requires both bravery and deep knowledge of the forest.
 Their work involves locating and harvesting honey from wild bee colonies in remote areas, a tradition that is both adventurous and steeped in cultural significance.
 By working with these honey hunters, we not only ensure the authenticity and purity of the honey we offer but also support a livelihood that is increasingly rare in today’s world.
 Their contribution is crucial in providing a product that is not only of superior quality but also carries a story of dedication and tradition.

-Honey production is a fascinating process that begins with honeybees and their intricate social structure.
-The process starts when worker bees, who are responsible for foraging, venture out of the hive to collect nectar from flowering plants.
-They use their long, tube-like tongues to suck up the nectar, storing it in their specialized stomach called the honey stomach or crop.
+Honey production is a very interesting process starts when worker bees, who are responsible for foraging, venture out of the hive to collect nectar from flowering plants.
+Bees can roam in radius of around 3km - 5km.
+They use their long, tube-like tongues to suck up the nectar from flower, storing it in their specialized stomach called the honey stomach or crop.
 This nectar is a complex solution of sugars, primarily fructose and glucose, along with various other substances like vitamins, minerals, and proteins.

 Once the worker bees return to the hive, they transfer the nectar to the house bees, who are responsible for processing it.
 This transfer occurs through a process called trophallaxis, where the nectar is regurgitated from one bee’s mouth to another.
 The house bees then begin the transformation process.
 To reduce the water content of the nectar and prevent fermentation, the bees spread the nectar out on the honeycomb cells.
 The bees use their wings to fan the nectar, creating airflow that speeds up the evaporation of water.